Sybio/ImageWorkshop/README.md

 **Version 2.0.5 - 2014-04-29**

 - Fixed transparency, to rotate the watermark.
--Added in return's save () function to work with the database.
+- Added in return's save () function to work with the database.

 ### Latest updates